hgranlund/tsi-gpgpu/src/kNN/README.md

 The quest for a fast KNN search
 ===============================

 This document is a summary of our most recent (7 February 2014) findings, in the quest for a fast kNN search algorithm.

+Our initial investigation led us to believe that a serial implementation could be as fast as the parallel brute-force solution, for point clouds with fewer than 1 000 000 points, given that both algorithms start with an unordered set of points.
+Reimplementing the brute-force algorithm with bitonic sort, and optimizing for three dimensions, has shown us that this initial belief was unsupported, and currently the brute force algorithm is faster when starting from a unorganized set of points.
+When considering repeated querying of the same point cloud, the k-d tree based solution pulls ahead, as most of its running time is spent building the k-d tree for querying.
+If building the k-d tree could be parallelized this could change. although documented in literature, such an parallelization is still elusive.

+In order to make the document more readable, we have included short descriptions of the algorithms used, a short reference to theoretical time complexity.
+We then go on to list our current results, problematic areas and possible improvements.

 The following papers, available in the resources folder, forms the literary basis for our current work.

 Related to the brute force approach:
 * _Improving the k-Nearest Neighbour Algorithm with CUDA - Graham Nolan_